 Representation on WEA Council

 WEA Council is a committee of the Board of Trustees having functions and powers as set out in WEA’s Articles of Association.
 It is WEA’s chief stakeholder body, representing to the Trustees the interests of learners, Association Members, and others in the communities WEA serves.
-The LAP Lead Volunteer shall have an ex officio seat on WEA Council and as a member of WEA Council shall represent the interests of stakeholders in their locality.
+Nomination and selection of LAP representatives on the Council is made with consideration of ensuring geographical balance across the membership of WEA Council.

 Local Representative Bodies (“LRBs”)